Bluetooth Not Working on Windows 11: Safe Fixes

 - Charge the Bluetooth device.

-- Disconnect from other phones or PCs if it supports multipoint.
+- Disconnect it from other phones or laptops for the test.

 Quick path